bmp-ntnx/calmbootcamp/calm_iaas_linux/calm_iaas_linux.rst

 - The **Overview** tab gives you information about any variables specified, the cost incurred (showback can be configured in the Calm Settings), an application summary, and a VM summary.
 - The **Manage** tab allows you to run actions against the application / infrastructure.
 This includes basic lifecycle (start, restart, stop, delete), NGT management (install, manage, uninstall), and App Update, which allows for editing of basic VM resources.
-- The **Metrics** tab gives in depth information about CPU, Memory, Storage, and Network utilization.
-- The **Recovery Points** tab lists the history of VM Snapshots, and allows the user to restore the VM to any of these points.
+- The **Snapshots** tab lists the history of VM Snapshots, and allows the user to restore the VM to any of these points.
 - The **Audit** tab shows every action run against the application, the time and user that ran a given action, and in depth information on the results of that action, including script output.

 Next, view the common VM tasks available in the upper right corner of the UI: